‘Days Of Our Lives’ Spoilers: Stefano On The Run, Is Marlena Bait?

 — Celebrity News (@UpdatedCeleb) January 3, 2017

-A previous Days of Our Lives spoilers post revealed that the group was chasing their tails with dead end leads.
+A previous Days of Our Lives spoilers article revealed that the group was chasing their tails with dead-end leads.
 The latest clue came up when Rafe found a key that belongs to a safety deposit box.
 The key was found near Stefano’s limo.
-At the time it didn’t give them much information on how to track the famous villain down, but Shane is also working hard too.
+At the time, it didn’t give them much information on how to track the famous villain down, but Shane is also working hard too.

-If there’s any wonder if the group is getting desperate it might come in the form of Marlena’s new plan that she decided to cook up in hopes that they can capture the mastermind and bring him back as planned.
+If there’s any wonder if the group is getting desperate, it might come in the form of Marlena’s new plan that she cooked up in hopes that they can capture the mastermind and bring him back as planned.
 Days of Our Lives viewers will find out that while Rafe and Steve are fighting about their different strategies, Marlena will come up with a controversial plan of attack.

 Days of Our Lives spoilers reveal that Marlena wants to use herself as bait to catch Stefano.
 Marlena decides to bring up the plan, which Paul immediately opposes.
 Since Marlena didn’t come on the voyage with John, Paul feels as though he has to take care of Marlena on this trip.
 Despite having a history with Stefano, Marlena doesn’t care if she puts herself in the way of danger and believes that she will be able to outsmart him in the end.
-After arguing over different strategies the group comes to an agreement that a certain trick will lead him to come out of hiding.
+After arguing over different strategies, the group comes to an agreement that a certain trick will lead him to come out of hiding.
 It takes some convincing, but eventually, Paul will be on board with this plan as well, despite his reservations.

-Long time Days of Our Lives viewers might remember that Stefano and Marlena have a long history.
-At one point the evil mastermind had captured her and drugged her.
-Back in the day, Marlena thought she killed Stefano, as part of revenge, but as it turned out he had escaped death.
+Long-time Days of Our Lives viewers might remember that Stefano and Marlena have a long history.
+At one point, the evil mastermind had captured her and drugged her.
+Back in the day, Marlena thought she killed Stefano, but as it turned out, he had escaped death.
 Sound familiar?

 In the latest #DAYS, Eric tends to Hope as she battles for her life. https://t.co/xWEunwxeNk pic.twitter.com/4yCL8xIWHZ